SuperSayf/space-crusader/README.md

 **Level 3**
 Sayfullah + Muhammed

-In terms of other splits we did it on a case by case baisis for exmaple here is some memorable work
+In terms of other splits we did it on a case by case baisis for example here is some memorable work

 - MiniMap: Mu'aaz
 - Ship Explosion and Boost: Sayfullah
 - In Game Menu: Mujammil
 - Main Menu: Altaaf
-- Asteriods: Muhammed
+- Asteroids: Muhammed
 - 1st Person View of Spaceship: Hamdullah

 # Game Evaluation Criteria